Year Five

 Faiths and Beliefs

-For this unit, we will be Learning about Christianity: Gospel.
+For this unit, we will be Learning about Christianity: What does it mean if God is holy and loving.